ibrockmann/freebsd-xfce-desktop/README.md

 ## License

-This project is licensed under the BSD 3 License -See ``LICENSE`` for more information.
+This project is licensed under the BSD 3 License - See ``LICENSE`` for more information.

 ## Acknowledgments